Craving warm, filling comfort food for dinner? Try this easy English Muffin tuna melt.

 1/3 cup mayonnaise

-6 BAYS English Muffins, any variety, split, toasted
+6 English Muffins, any variety, split, toasted

 3 ounces sliced Monterey Jack cheese (you’ll need 12 slices)